U.S. must face multistate lawsuit over census citizenship question

 “Today’s decision is a big win for New Yorkers and everyone across the country who cares about a fair and accurate census,” New York Attorney General Barbara Underwood, who led the states in the lawsuit, said in a statement.

-The U.S. Department of Commerce, which includes the Census Bureau, could not immediately be reached for comment.

-A group of states and cities and several immigrant rights groups have sued to block the proposed question.
-They said it could lead to undercounting in states with large immigrant populations, jeopardizing their political representation and access to federal funds.
+The states, cities and organizations seeking to block the question have said it could lead to undercounting in states with large immigrant populations, jeopardizing their political representation and access to federal funds.

 They said an “unprecedented level of anxiety in immigrant communities” under President Donald Trump, a Republican who has vowed to crack down on illegal immigration, could deter noncitizens from responding to the census.

-The Commerce Department said in March that Commerce Secretary Wilbur Ross decided to add the citizenship question after the Department of Justice requested it, in order to better enforce federal voting law.
+The Commerce Department said in March that Ross decided to add the citizenship question after the Department of Justice requested it, in order to better enforce federal voting law.

+Furman said in Thursday’s decision that there was evidence that Ross’s stated reason was “pretextual.”

 The census, mandated by the U.S. Constitution, is conducted every 10 years and counts every resident in the United States.